What is zoledronic acid?

 Rarely, this treatment can affect the jawbone.
 Healthy bone in the jaw becomes damaged and dies.
 This is called osteonecrosis of the jaw (ONJ).
 It can cause:

 It is important to avoid having any dental treatment that could affect your jawbone when you are having bisphosphonates.
-This includes having a tooth or root removed or dental implants put in.
+This includes having a tooth or root removed, or dental implants put in.
 You can still have fillings, gum treatments or a scale and polish.
+Your healthcare team can tell you more.

-- look after your teeth and gums during treatment (ask your dentist for advice)
+• have good oral hygiene by looking after your teeth and gums during treatment – ask your dentist for advice

-Very rarely, bones in the outer ear may be affected by this treatment.
+Very rarely, the small bones in the outer ear may be affected by this treatment.
 Always tell your doctor if you have any:

 You should also let them know if you notice any other changes in your ears or hearing.